| 3 min read

 Man and Machine

 Much of the code controlling on-board systems these days is automatically generated, based on the results of thousands of off-line simulations.
-By the time the code is deployed it may be indeed be robust, solid code, but unfortunately that’s no guarantee that the resulting product will be accepted in the marketplace.
+By the time the code is deployed it may indeed be robust, solid code, but unfortunately that’s no guarantee that the resulting product will be accepted in the marketplace.
 The challenge is to get people in touch with these systems early and often, as they are being developed, rather than waiting for test drivers and evaluators to get behind the wheel of physical prototype cars and discover a problem – or worse still, waiting for customers in the field take up against a flawed or unacceptable feature.

-By pairing DIL with HIL simulations, vehicle development teams can at least have the fighting chance to make informed decisions at early program stages.
+By pairing DIL with HIL simulations, vehicle development teams can at least have the fighting chance to make informed decisions at early programme stages.
 The risk of a late, subjective rejection of any deployed system is magnified by the multitude and complexity of the systems going into the latest vehicles.
 With hundreds of ECUs on board, it’s more important than ever to validate their interaction and cohesion – not just on a technical level, but from a human acceptance perspective – early in the development process.
 Through the use of DIL simulation, real drivers and occupants can actively participate within simulation experiments to evaluate the safety of new systems, to secure an up-front subjective sign-off, or simply to explore new ideas in a low-risk, low-cost way.

 New Call-to-action